nodejs/abi-stable-node/node-api-engine-bindings.md

 - [Node-API bindings for other languages](#languages)
 - [Node-API bindings for other runtimes](#runtimes)

-**NOTE** The Node-api team has not tried out or validated the projects listed below and does not endorse them in any way.
-Similarly, being listed below does not indicate that those projects endorse Node.js or Node-api.
+**NOTE** The Node-API team has not tried out or validated the projects listed below and does not endorse them in any way.
+Similarly, being listed below does not indicate that those projects endorse Node.js or Node-API.
 The lists are simply provided as a starting point for you to do your own evaluation.

 <a name="#languages"></a>